 The Cynefin Framework

-The Cynefin (pronounced Kin-e-vin) framework, created by systems thinking expert Dave Snowden, helps us understand the thinking and action necessary to deal with VUCA.
+The Cynefin (pronounced Kin-e-vin) framework, created by complex systems expert Dave Snowden, helps us understand the thinking and action necessary to deal with VUCA.
 Much of traditional planning lives in the right-hand quadrants and is based on the premise that the future will be enough like today that we can successfully meet our challenges and opportunities by relying on what is known and the advice of experts.

 For some time now, however, we have been living in complexity (upper left quadrant) surrounded by unpredictability and rapid change.
 Add COVID 19, and we are catapulted into totally novel, or chaotic, situations (lower left) where it is impossible to tell with any certainty what the future will bring.
 Will libraries once again be places where people gather?
 How might services have to change to address the new needs of communities?
 What will happen to budgets?
 To jobs?
 To the health of our citizens?
 Will there be a “new normal” and, if so, what will it be?